 Click on the aircraft name or exhibit below to get the full information.

 This Aviation Museum has a unique collection of British aircraft from the "golden age" of British aircraft manufacture.
 From the end of WWII until the 1970's British aircraft designers produced some of the most innovative and advanced aircraft of the day.
 From post war to cold war, this museum clearly shows that timeline in aviation terms.

 In this collection there are examples from the major manufacturers of this period.

 Amongst the list are classic names, Avro, Hawker, Gloster, de Havilland, English Electric, Blackburn, Percival.

 Planning consent for the replacement of our old chicken sheds with a new modern construction was granted by Mole Valley District Council on the 3rd of December 2014.
-Subject to a legal agreement being agreed and put into place, work should begin in January 2015.
+Work began in January 2015.